peteroupc/peteroupc.github.io/approxtheory.md

 [^49]: Sablonniere, Paul.
 "A quadrature formula associated with a univariate spline quasi interpolant."
 BIT Numerical Mathematics 47.4 (2007): 825-837. [**https://doi.org/10.1007/s10543-007-0146-8**](https://doi.org/10.1007/s10543-007-0146-8)

-[^50]: It has been argued that the inequality in this section applies to spline operators that reproduce every polynomial up to degree $d$, say, on _subintervals_ of their domain even though they map to more functions than polynomials on the _whole_ domain.
+[^50]: It has been argued that the inequalities in this section apply to spline operators that reproduce every polynomial up to degree $d$, say, on _subintervals_ of their domain even though they map to more functions than polynomials on the _whole_ domain.
 For example, compare&mdash;<br>Sablonnière, P. "Univariate spline quasi-interpolants and applications to numerical analysis."
 Rend.
 Sem.
 Mat.
 Univ.
 Pol.
 Torino 63.3 (2005), section 2, and<br>Sablonnière, P. "Quadratic spline quasi-interpolants on bounded domains of Rd, d= 1, 2, 3."
 Rend.
 Sem.
 Mat.
 Univ.
 Pol.
 Torino 61.3 (2003), matter after Remark 1,<br>with the operators in Lee, B-G., et al., "Some examples of quasi-interpolants constructed from local spline projectors", Mathematical methods for curves and surfaces, Oslo 2000 (2000), section 2, which were shown to reproduce all functions they map to.<br>But what stops us from subdividing the intervals further into, say, $10n$ subintervals of length $1/(10n)$, and inferring a much smaller error bound?
 Indeed, in this example, $L(f)$ then still equals a degree-2-or less polynomial at each of the new subintervals and reproduces polynomials of that kind at each of them.

 [^51]: Bede, Barnabás, and Sorin G. Gal.
 "Approximation by Nonlinear Bernstein and Favard-Szász-Mirakjan Operators of Max-Product Kind."
 Journal of Concrete & Applicable Mathematics 8.1 (2010).